 For specific TSA programs that welcome the efforts of volunteers, see below, or contact the TSA chapter advisor.

-Junior Solar Sprint (JSS) and Senior Solar Sprint (SSS) are funded by the U.S. Army Educational Outreach Program (AEOP) and managed by TSA.
+Junior Solar Sprint (JSS) is funded by the U.S. Army Educational Outreach Program (AEOP) and managed by TSA.
+Senior Solar Sprint (SSS) is administered by TSA.
 For both JSS and SSS, students apply scientific understanding, creativity, experimentation, and teamwork to design, build, and race model solar vehicles.
 Using the TSA event guidelines format, these programs are designed to support the instruction of STEM in categories such as alternative fuels, engineering design, and aerodynamics.
 Students participate in JSS and SSS through TSA chapters and U.S. Army-hosted locations across the country.
 JSS and SSS Volunteer Opportunities

 TEAMS (Tests of Engineering Aptitude, Mathematics, and Science) is an annual science, technology, engineering, and mathematics (STEM) competition—each year based on a new theme—that challenges teams of middle school and high school students to collaboratively solve real-world engineering issues by applying their STEM knowledge in practical and creative ways.
 TEAMS Volunteer Opportunities

-The TSA VEX Robotics Competition (VRC) and the TSA VEX IQ Challenge (VIQC) provide students with an exciting team opportunity to gain STEM experience in an action-packed environment at the national TSA conference.
+Sponsored by the Robotics Education Foundation (REC), the TSA VEX Robotics Competition (VRC) and the TSA VEX IQ Challenge (VIQC) provide students with an exciting team opportunity to gain STEM experience in an action-packed robotic skills demonstration at the national TSA conference.
+VEX Volunteer Opportunities.
 VEX Volunteer Opportunities